SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 [Lifecycle events](./events.md#lifecycle-event) will be delivered.
 After unblocking, current tracker state will be sent automatically.

-* `unknown` - tracker id missed in the database or not belong to current user.
+* `unknown` - tracker ID missed in the database or not belong to current user.
 * `disallowed` - subscription for this tracker not allowed by the current session.

 Response sample: